 Completed forms can then be posted to us in one go (click here for our contact details).

 Or you can direct visitors to complete the survey online at www.quietgarden.org/visitor/

 Number of people spending time in your Quiet Garden

 Towards the end of each year we contact Quiet Garden Hosts for an indication of the number of people that have spent time in their Quiet Garden that year.
-Your help in estimating the number of people who have made use of Quiet Gardens helps us in reporting the wider impact of the Movement and Charity.
+The responses helps us when reporting the wider impact of the Movement and Charity.

-You can let us know this information in whatever way is easiest for you – complete the form below, or you are welcome to email, phone, or post them to us (click here for our contact details).
+You can let us know this information in whatever way is easiest for you – complete the form above, or you are welcome to email, phone, or post them to us (click here for our contact details).

-- Date of Quiet Garden opening
+- Date of Quiet Garden event

 - Number of people